Russia Arrests 3,300 During Wide Protests Backing Navalny

 Prosecutors also demanded that social media platforms block calls to join the protests.

-The Interior Ministry issued stern warnings to the public not to join the protests, saying participants could be charged with taking part in mass riots, which carries a prison sentence of up to eight years.
-Those engaging in violence against police could face up to 15 years.
+The Interior Ministry issued stern warnings to the public, saying protesters could be charged with taking part in mass riots, which carries a prison sentence of up to eight years.

-Nearly 4,000 people were reportedly detained at demonstrations on Jan.
-23 calling for Navalny’s release that took place in more than 100 Russian cities, and some were given fines and jail terms.
-About 20 were accused of assaulting police and faced criminal charges.

-Soon after Navalny’s arrest, his team released a two-hour video on his YouTube channel about the Black Sea residence purportedly built for Putin.
-The video has been viewed over 100 million times, helping fuel discontent and inspiring a stream of sarcastic jokes on the internet amid an economic downturn.
+Protests were fueled by a two-hour YouTube video released by Navalny’s team after his arrest about the Black Sea residence purportedly built for Putin.
+The video has been viewed over 100 million times, inspiring a stream of sarcastic jokes on the internet amid an economic downturn.

 Russia has seen extensive corruption during Putin’s time in office while poverty has remained widespread.

-Demonstrators in Moscow chanted “Aqua discotheque!,” a reference to one of the fancy amenities at the residence that also features a casino and a hookah lounge equipped for watching pole dances.
+Demonstrators in Moscow chanted “Aqua discotheque!” — a reference to one of the fancy amenities at the residence that also features a casino and a hookah lounge equipped for watching pole dances.

 Putin says neither he nor any of his close relatives own the property.
 On Saturday, construction magnate Arkady Rotenberg, a longtime Putin confidant and his occasional judo sparring partner, claimed that he himself owned the property.

 Navalny fell into a coma on Aug.
-20 while on a domestic flight from Siberia to Moscow and the pilot diverted the plane so he could be treated in the city of Omsk.
+20 while on a flight from Siberia to Moscow and the pilot diverted the plane so he could be treated in the city of Omsk.
 He was transferred to a Berlin hospital two days later.
 Labs in Germany, France and Sweden, and tests by the Organization for the Prohibition of Chemical Weapons, established that he was exposed to the Novichok nerve agent.

-Russian authorities have refused to open a full-fledged criminal inquiry, claiming a lack of evidence that he was poisoned.
+Russian authorities have refused to open a full-fledged criminal inquiry, claiming lack of evidence that he was poisoned.

-Navalny was arrested immediately when he returned to Russia earlier this month and jailed for 30 days on the request of Russia’s prison service, which alleged he had violated the probation of his suspended sentence from a 2014 money-laundering conviction that he has rejected as political revenge.
+Navalny was arrested immediately upon his return to Russia earlier this month and jailed for 30 days on the request of Russia’s prison service, which alleged he had violated the probation of his suspended sentence from a 2014 money-laundering conviction that he has rejected as political revenge.

-On Thursday, a Moscow court rejected Navalny’s appeal to be released, and another hearing next week could turn his 3 1/2-year suspended sentence into one he must serve in prison.
+On Thursday, a Moscow court rejected Navalny’s appeal to be released, and another hearing Tuesday could turn his 3 1/2-year suspended sentence into one he must serve in prison.
+Navalny’s team called for another protest outside the court building.